|What is the best way to prepare physically for Cadet Basic Training (CBT), commonly referred to as “Beast Barracks”?|

 |Do my accomplishments in CBT affect my company or standing once the academic year begins?|

 Your performance during CBT will be evaluated by your Chain of Command.
 You will be graded and assigned a letter grade for the two details performed during that time period.
 Those two letter grades will factor into your military development grade, which affects your cumulative standing.
-After CBT will be assigned into various companies and start with a clean slate once the academic year starts.
+After CBT you will be assigned to one of the 36 companies in the Corps and start with a clean slate once the academic year starts.